Last Updated on Mar 8, 2022

 Are you someone who constantly loses their keys and other small valuable items almost daily?
-The efforts of finding those items getting too much for you to handle?
-Or you need to keep track of your pets while you or someone else takes them out for a walk around the corner?
+Are the efforts of finding those items getting too much for you to handle?
+Or do you need to keep track of your pets while you or someone else takes them out for a walk around the corner?

 If yes, then Apple has a solution for you, their latest and greatest product, “AirTag” just launched.

 The Air tags were launched along with the other Apple products, like the all-new iMacs, iPad in Apple’s “Spring-Loaded” event, or Apple Spring Event 2021.